 Do I have to share a room?

-It’s entirely up to you - all our youth hostels provide traditional multi-share rooms but many of our properties also offer private and family rooms, often with en-suite facilities.
+It’s entirely up to you - all our youth hostels provide shared accommodation but most of our properties also offer private and family rooms, often with en-suite facilities.

 Who uses youth hostels?